lucychambers/techtohuman/bio.md

 ## More details

-For more detail, please see[LinkedIn](https://uk.linkedin.com/in/lucyfedia)
+For more detail, please see [LinkedIn](https://uk.linkedin.com/in/lucyfedia)

 ## Picture